compwiz32/website/content/posts/2021/configure-one-powershell-profile-for-many-users.md

 }
 ```

-Since I will be talking about profiles located in multiple locations throughout the article, I'll state this once here and it will cover all profiles mentioned in this article.
-PowerShell will populate the `$profile` variable with a path to a file. **You will need to create this file in order to do what is outlined in this article.
+Since profiles mentioned in this article are in multiple locations, I'll state this once to cover them all.
+PowerShell assigns the path to a file to the `$profile` variable.
+In order to follow the instructions in this article, you must create this file.
 You will also need to create profile scripts for the various other profiles I reference in this article.** I don't know why Microsoft doesn't auto create the file for you, but that is the default behavior.
 Refer to this [Microsoft doc](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.1) for a good explainer on all things related to PowerShell profiles.

 Once the file is created, you can add code to the file.
-From that point forward, whenever a PowerShell session starts, it loads the code inside your profile script into memory.
-Adding information into your profile saves you the hassle of manually loading all of your various settings and preferences every time you use PowerShell.
+From that moment on, any time a PowerShell session starts, it will load the code in your profile script into memory.
+By adding information to your PowerShell profile, you can avoid the hassle of manually loading settings and preferences every time you use it.

-You probably already know that if you create a function, you need to dot-source the file to load it into memory before you can use it.
-You could place the code for your functions directly into your profile, then your functions will be loaded automatically every time you launch a new PowerShell session.
-Another great use of a profile is to add aliases to drives and folders that you often use.
-For example, you can set aliases to common folders so you don't have to type the full path.
-The possibilities with profile customization are quite extensive.
+When creating a function, it is necessary to dot-source the file for it to be loaded into memory prior to usage.
+Placing the code of your functions directly into your profile auto-loads them in every new PowerShell session.
+Another useful way to use a profile is by adding aliases to frequently used drives and folders.
+As a case in point, you can establish aliases for popular directories, sparing you the effort of typing out the entire path.
+There are many possibilities for customizing your profile.

 ```PowerShell
 # Aliases to frequently used folders